 - You can build one with pipe from your local hardware store for your garage or you can buy a 36′ version

 - If you are outside and want a portable version – We have built a simple RPG system that goes with the rings

 - Sorinex has built an all in one BaseFit system that includes dip station, squat rack, pullup system and much more.
 We carry these in stock now!!

 Rings – A good set of rings is key to performing ring dips, pushups, muscle-ups and much more

 - Rogue Rings are made of steel with powder coat.
 The straps are 1.5″ wide with a HD cam buckle, each strap has a velcro strap to hold excess strapping.
 These are made in the US and are second to none.
 Our straps setup in a fraction of the time that other rings take

 - Plastic Rings – Tyler Hass led the way with his Elite rings and there are a few other plastic ring manufacturers out there.
 This is a personal preference.

 - PowerMax Fitness Rings – Very solid setup but the strapping system is very complicated, straps are short and the plastic knurl is very aggressive

-- El Cheapo – You can get a very cheap version on Ebay that will wobble like crazy but will work.
+- El Cheapo – You can get a very cheap version on eBay that will wobble like crazy but will work.
 Normally made by the thousands in China.

 - Rogue SPX – This system was designed with the thought of eliminating all the knobs, pins and threads that wear out over time.
-They have full adjustability for shrug through press for a 6’5″ person.
+They have full adjustability for shrug through the press for a 6’5″ person.
 This system is made all in the US with heavy duty steel construction.
 Once you see it you will know it is Rogue

 5) Kettlebell – We recommend 16-24KG for men and 8-16KG for women.
 This is all personal preference, here are some attributes to look for: